What is Linear Perspective in Renaissance Art?

 His responsibilities included organizing correspondence, recording proceedings, and applying his insights to statecraft.

-During this period, Machiavelli developed foundational ideas that later appeared in his works such as the Machiavelli books like “The Prince.”
+During this period, Machiavelli developed foundational ideas that later appeared in his works, such as in the Machiavelli book “The Prince.”

-His work prepared him to manage foreign relations, understanding how power dynamics operated within different regimes.
+His work prepared him to manage foreign relations and understand power dynamics within different regimes.

 Diplomatic Missions and Observations

-His diplomatic career involved several critical missions across Europe, particularly to France and the Papal States.
+His diplomatic career involved several critical European missions, mainly to France and the Papal States.

 Engaging with foreign courts, Machiavelli observed the interplay of power, alliances, and realpolitik.